 Bipolar disorder causes changes in mood and behavior that significantly alters life on a day-to-day basis.
 Affected people show intense emotional changes.
 However, there is no single test that could confirm a diagnosis of bipolar disorder. that’s why a combination of methods is used to diagnose the condition.

 According to Cadabams Hospital, Bipolar disorders are treated with three main groups of medications, antipsychotics, mood stabilizers, and antidepressants.

-Most of the time people with bipolar disorder, a combination of two or more medications are used to address the various symptoms.
-These medications are prescribed only by certified medical professionals.
+Most of the time people with bipolar disorder, a combination of two or more medications is used to address the various symptoms.

 Psychotherapy/talk therapy is an important part of treatment for bipolar disorder.

-Psychoeducation and behavioural therapy are psychological treatments, which are in widespread clinical usage.
+Psychoeducation and behavioral therapy are psychological treatments, which are in widespread clinical usage.

 If you feel like something is not right and you find it difficult to express and experience sudden shifts in moods and emotions, then you should seek immediate help.
 Signs like hopelessness, despair, low energy are some indicators for making you notice that something is wrong.

 Talk to your close ones, seek help if severe mood variations are affecting your daily life and making you suicidal.